lenhoare/VBRust/language_reference.md

 The single `?` means: if the call failed, return that error from *this* function immediately; if it succeeded, unwrap the value and carry on.
-It is shorthand for a whole `Select Case … Return Err` dance.
+It is shorthand for a whole `Match … Return Err` dance.
 Because it returns an error from the enclosing function, `?` is only legal where that function itself returns `Result` or `Option` — VBR tells you so plainly if you forget.

 **Unwrap it** with `.Unwrap()`, which yields the value or crashes on failure.
 It is allowed, and flagged as training wheels; real code should handle or propagate.

-The rule of thumb: `?` when the failure belongs to someone above you; `Select Case` at the level that knows how to recover or report. `On Error` is rejected with a nudge toward all of the above.
+The rule of thumb: `?` when the failure belongs to someone above you; `Match` at the level that knows how to recover or report. `On Error` is rejected with a nudge toward all of the above.

 ---

-## 9. Inline Rust
+## 9. Inline Rust and Python

 VBR covers a friendly slice of Rust.
 For everything else there is an escape hatch: a block of real Rust, spliced in where you write it.